albarber/cpsc-490/README.md

 In app/map.controller.js, in the function styleFeature() the user can customize link appearance in two ways.
 + setting `minIntensity` and `maxIntensity`, which will set the values for low (green) traffic and high (red) traffic
 + setting `strokeWeight` and `strokeIntensity` to create wider/thinner or more/less opaque links

+#### The Network Data
+If OpenDaylight is running, the application will be able to access the data from the YANG UI models.
+If not, there are several sample data files included in the 'samples' folder.
+In getrestapi.service.js, make sure that `loadTopology()` uses the corresponding topology sample file, and `loadNetworkInventory()` uses its partner node inventory file.

+The samples folder currently includes topology and node inventory files for:
++ A simple network with one switch and five hosts (simple-5)
++ A linear network with seven switches and seven hosts (linear-7)
++ A more complex tree network, of depth 5 and a fanout of 2 (tree-depth5-fanout2)

+By default, the application is set to use the tree sample file -- so any user can test easily.